2020-2021 PROGRAM OVERVIEW FOR INTERNATIONAL TEACHERS

 University Coursework: Weekly Seminars: Teachers will participate in weekly seminars at their host university featuring presentations and discussions led by university staff, faculty members, and invited educational experts.
 The academic seminars will focus on new teaching methodologies, content-based instruction, project-based learning, infusing thematic topics into the curriculum, lesson planning, and instructional technology training for teachers.

 U.S. School Placements: Teachers will be placed in a U.S. secondary school during the U.S. program, where they will observe classes, co-teach, and share their expertise and information about their home countries and schools.
-Each Fulbright teacher will be paired with a U.S. partner educator at their assigned school to facilitate sharing of best practices between the teachers.
+Each Fulbright teacher will be paired with a U.S. partner educator at their assigned school to facilitate the sharing of best practices between the teachers.
 Host university staff will identify schools and partner teachers near the university campus that are appropriate to each grantee’s teaching discipline(s).

 Online Professional Learning Community: Each Fulbright teacher will participate in a virtual community with other international educators to collaborate and share best practices about education and leadership in the participating countries.